MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/heat-map-module-examples/basic-heat-map-example.md

 ---
 title: "Basic Heat Map Example | Microsoft Docs"
-description: Provides a code example that shows a thousand random locations loaded into the initial view of a map. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Provides a code example that loads 1,000 random locations into a heat map that are within the initial view of a loaded map. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""